St. Mary Magdalene, Wethersfield

 Above the tomb, balanced on what appears to be the original iron bracket is a C16 helmet with a unicorn crest.
 Such helmets are very flimsy and were made especially for funerals.
 Close to the Wentworth tomb are some high quality floor slabs which cover the graves of the Mott family who were generous benefactors to the poor of this parish in the C18.

 Two Wethersfield worthies must be mentioned.
-The first is a man named Patrick Punty, born a Gaelic speaking Catholic in County Down, he transformed himself into Patrick Bronte, a Church of England clergyman who was curate here from 1806 to 1809.
-He was of course father of the Bronte sisters.
-The Bronte Society unveiled a plaque in his memory by the south door some years ago.
+The first is a man named Patrick Punty, born a Gaelic speaking Catholic in County Down, he transformed himself into Patrick Brontë, a Church of England clergyman who was curate here from 1806 to 1809.
+He was of course father of the Brontë sisters.
+The Brontë Society unveiled a plaque in his memory by the south door some years ago.
 The second worthy is Captain Charles Clerke, son of a Wethersfield farmer, who accompanied Captain James Cook on four expeditions.
 Having witnessed Captain Cook’s murder in Hawaii, Clerke took command of the expedition but died of TB on his way home to England.

 St Mary Magdalene is, like all our parish Churches, unique in its own right and reflects the care given to it today and for the last thousand years by the people of Wethersfield.